launchdarkly/gogitix/README.md

 Several variables are provided by default:

 ```
-.files - an array of files that have been updated (and still exist)
+.files - an array of files that have been updated (and still exist).
+Sorted alphabetically.
-.packages - an array of packages that have been updated (and still exist)
+.packages - an array of packages that have been updated (and still exist).  e.g. "github.com/launchdarkly/gogitix"
 .dirs - an array of directories that have been updated (and still exist).
-Paths are relative
+Paths are relative.
+Sorted alphabetically.
+.topDirs - an array of directories that have been updated (and still exist) with nested directories excluded.
+Paths are relative.
+Sorted alphabetically.
+.root - root directory for your git repository in the temporary workarea
+.gitRoot - root directory of your go source
+.workRoot -- root directory of the temporary workarea
 ```

-For your convenience there are also versions of these that are space separated:
+For your convenience there are also versions of the arrays that are space separated:

 ```
 _files_
 _packages_
 _dirs_
+_topDirs_
 ```

 The commands are: